rickosborne/blackwater/_guide/000-front-matter.md

 All rights reserved.

 Blackwater developed by Matthew McKaig.
-Extensively inspired by, and incorporating elements from, Dungeons & Dragons, J.R.R.
+Extensively inspired by, and incorporating elements from: Dungeons & Dragons, J.R.R.
 Tolkein, Robert Jordan, George R.R.
 Martin, various movies, TV shows and comic books.
 None of them used with permission.

 GURPS is a registered trademark of Steve Jackson Games.